Apollo co-founder Harris plans to raise own fund - Bloomberg News

-July 13 (Reuters) - Joshua Harris, co-founder of private equity firm Apollo Global Management Inc (APO.N), is looking to raise his own fund, Bloomberg News reported on Tuesday, citing people familiar with the matter.
+(Reuters) - Joshua Harris, co-founder of private equity firm Apollo Global Management Inc, is looking to raise his own fund, Bloomberg News reported on Tuesday, citing people familiar with the matter.

-Harris, who founded Apollo along with Leon Black and Marc Rowan in 1990, will step down from his day-to-day role at the firm when its merger with annuities provider Athene Holding Ltd (ATH.N) closes next year, Apollo said in May. read more
+Harris, who founded Apollo along with Leon Black and Marc Rowan in 1990, will step down from his day-to-day role at the firm when its merger with annuities provider Athene Holding Ltd closes next year, Apollo said in May.

 Harris told Bloomberg through a spokesperson statement that he is “not fundraising”, has “no other specific plans” and will remain focused on his work at Apollo.